JRRS1982/CV/README.md

 * [I manage my own well-being](https://www.notion.so/I-manage-my-own-well-being-5452d72c0db844e8984c76c9fbd0b6e1)
 * [I can learn anything by myself](https://www.notion.so/I-can-learn-anything-by-myself-ce6d5551ac8347c4b6c48e2583ceef97)

-I am keen to learn / share best practice and write good quality code, therefore below I have made public some of my notes on best practice and languages which I am going to continue to add to as I get more experience.
+In addition to this, I am keen to learn / share industry best practice and learn / write good quality code, therefore below I have made public some of my notes on best practice and languages which I am going to continue to add to as I get more experience.

 https://www.notion.so/Best-Practice-Language-notes-3a8dfb1bec6c49f0987d5dd5a544c18b